Create a new speech service

 3. Click Create.

-If you select Generic provider (using AC API), do the following:
+If you select Custom Integration, do the following:

 1. In the 'Authentication key' field, enter the Authentication key.

-1. If you are using Self-Signed certificates, from the 'Allow self-signed certificate for TTS' field, select Enable to enable connection to the text-to-speech provider.
+1. From the 'Allow self-signed certificate for TTS' field, select Enable to enable connection to the text-to-speech provider.

-2. If you are using Self-Signed certificates, from the 'Allow self-signed certificate for STT' field, select Enable to enable connection to the speech-to-text provider.
+2. From the 'Allow self-signed certificate for STT' field, select Enable to enable connection to the speech-to-text provider.

 1. Click Create.